Sharing to learn and learning to share; Fitting together Meta-Learning, Multi-Task Learning, and Transfer Learning: A

 \subsection{Research in Meta transfer learning}

-Meta learning and transfer learning are very similar, like both have source tasks and target tasks which are unseen and the objective is better generalization on the target task.
-But, what differs is the optimization scheme, meta learning has a two level optimization, whereas transfer learning doesn't.
-However, an alliance of transfer learning with meta learning is practiced in many researches in the literature.
+Transfer learning and meta-learning are extremely similar in the sense that they both involve source tasks and unknown target tasks, and the goal of each is to achieve a superior generalization on the target task.
+Meta-learning, in contrast to transfer learning, has a two-level optimization technique.
+Transfer learning is now ubiquitous, as pretrained models are used in nearly all applications and algorithm types; they are either fine-tuned or trained from scratch for various applications.
+However, numerous studies in the literature claim to use a combination of transfer learning and meta-learning, and a few of these are mentioned here.

-As already discussed in Sec. \ref{MTL_transfer} transfer learning can be a very crucial in extracting features of the data using pre-trained model, and therefore is capable of integrating with other learning algorithms.
-The article \cite{Sun_2019_CVPR, 9173698}, follows a similar approach for performing few-shot learning.
-Transfer learning is used during meta training by extraction representations of images trained on a very large dataset like MiniImageNet \cite{NIPS2016_90e13578}.
-The meta transfer learning proposed in this work answers two important questions, \ie what to transfer and how to transfer.
-The \ac{DNN} parameters trained on the large scale data is the answer to what to transfer, whereas the scaling and shifting operations learnt for each tasks, introduced in this work refer to how to transfer.
-The meta knowledge from the training stage is shared in the testing stage on the Fewshot-CIFAR 100 \cite{Oreshkin2018TADAMTD} dataset to learn new tasks using less data instances.
-They also propose a hard task meta batch strategy in which rather than randomly picking tasks for meta training, the algorithm based on the past validation accuracy and failure, resamples the hard tasks.
+As already discussed in Sec. \ref{MTL_transfer}, transfer learning can be crucial in extracting data features using a pre-trained model and, therefore, can integrate with other learning algorithms.
+The article by \cite{Sun_2019_CVPR, 9173698} followed a similar approach for performing few-shot learning.
+Transfer learning is used during meta training by extracting representations of images using a model trained on a very large dataset such as MiniImageNet \cite{NIPS2016_90e13578}.
+The meta transfer learning proposed in this work answers two critical questions, \ie what to transfer and how to transfer.
+The \ac{DNN} parameters trained on the large-scale data answer what to transfer, whereas the scaling and shifting operations learned for each task introduced in this work refer to how to transfer.
+The meta-knowledge from the training stage is shared in the testing stage on the Fewshot-CIFAR 100 \cite{FC100} dataset to learn new tasks using fewer data instances.
+They also propose a hard task meta-batch strategy in which, rather than randomly picking meta-training tasks, the algorithm resamples the hard tasks based on past validation accuracy and failure.
 The use of pre-trained \ac{DNN} was proved to be very useful for tailoring the learning experience for unseen tasks.